 Thank you for changing lives

 We're giving trainee teachers who start at Bath Spa University this September a £500 Thank You Scholarship for choosing to become a teacher.

-Excellent teachers make a difference to the lives and futures of the people they teach.
-Developed in partnership with schools, this Ofsted Outstanding rated programme will support you to become an innovative and inspiring Design and Technology teacher.
+Outstanding teachers make a difference to the lives and futures of the people they teach.
+Embedded within our partnership with schools, this Ofsted Outstanding-rated programme will support you to become an innovative and inspiring Secondary Design and Technology teacher.

 “The support from my mentor and other staff on both school phases was invaluable.
 There were so many skills I learnt during the programme that it would be hard to write them all down.”Sam Fawcett, PGCE Secondary Design and Technology 2011